ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 our children we should choose the girls. for, when
 they become mothers, they educate their sons.
 This
 is the point, and it is true.
 No nation can become
-fully enlightened when mothers are no
+fully enlightened when mothers are not
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:pst:batch_pst_intramural_ver01:data:sn83032006:00296028563:1865021001:0450/pct:7.816712,67.960392,14.697955,7.637150/!600,600/0/default.jpg"/>
 </td>